cyrenity/Postgres-bdr/README.md

 Do not start the server unless you completed above and the second server is done

-If everything is ready now let us start the server
+If everything is ready now let us start borh servers
 ```
 su -l postgres
 export PATH=/usr/lib/postgresql/9.4/bin:$PATH